saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 1. If the contract contains a "bank reservation" (Danish: bankforbehold) then you can back out of the deal if your bank does not approve the loan.
-This has to be done before the bank reservation period ends, which is usually 3-6 weekdays after both the buyer and seller have signed the contract.
+This has to be done before the bank reservation period ends, which is usually 3-6 weekdays after both the buyer and seller have signed the contract.If the bank cancels the loan, there are no repercussions for you, and you can just walk away from the deal.
 Your contract should always contain this clause, so make sure to check this before signing.
-If the bank cancels the loan, there are no repercussions for you, and you can just walk away from the deal.
-2. If the contract contains a "lawyer reservation" (Danish: advokatforbehold) then you can back out of the deal if your buyer's advisor does not approve the contract (they will speak to you about this before approving/declining).
+2. If the contract contains a "lawyer reservation" (Danish: advokatforbehold) then you can back out of the deal if your buyer's agent does not approve the contract (they will speak to you about this before approving/declining).
 If your buyer's agent cancels the contract, you can also walk away from the deal without any repercussions.
+   Your contract should always contain this clause, so make sure to check this before signing.
 3. If you just end up changing your mind about the home, you can still back out of the deal without it being grounded in finances (bank reservation) or the contract (lawyer reservation).
 Note however that in this case you have to pay a fee to the seller of